All Goals of Week 3: USL Championship

 Check out the United Soccer League Championship Statistics

-- Orange County SC Defeats Switchbacks 1-0 with a Last-Minute Thriller Goal from Tyson Espy - Orange County SC
+- Orange County SC in First Place with 1-0 Win over Oakland Roots SC - Orange County SC

-- LSC: FOX 56 to Air Six Lexington Sporting Club USL Championship Matches this Season - Lexington SC
+- All-In for $1 Million: Detroit City FC Enters TST's Inaugural Mixed Tournament - Detroit City FC

-- Jimmy Farkarlun Receives International Call-Up to Liberia National Team - El Paso Locomotive FC
+- Gallagher to Present LSC Match vs. Louisville City FC in Second Round of U.S. Open Cup - Lexington SC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.